mpalash/aliakbarmehta/content/purg-~-purgatory-edit.md

   **Purgatory Edit** (working title) is an experimental cinematic experience.

-  Below is a short excerpt of the recording and stills, made during its initial prototyping.
+  Below is a short excerpt of the recording and stills, made during its initial prototyping and demo at Aalto University.

   <iframe src="https://player.vimeo.com/video/496912646" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>